getify/You-Dont-Know-JS/get-started/ch1.md

     <br><br>
 </figure>

-In this processing model, an invalid command (such as broken syntax) on line 5 would be caught during the parsing phase, before any execution has begun, and none of the program would run.
+In this processing model, an invalid command (such as broken syntax) on line 5 would be caught during the parsing phase, before any execution has begun, and none of the programs would run.
 For catching syntax (or otherwise "static") errors, generally it's preferred to know about them ahead of any doomed partial execution.

 So what do "parsed" languages have in common with "compiled" languages?
 First, all compiled languages are parsed.
 So a parsed language is quite a ways down the road toward being compiled already.
 In classic compilation theory, the last remaining step after parsing is code generation: producing an executable form.